Universally counting curves in Calabi--Yau threefolds: Introduction

 \subsection{Universal enumerative invariant}

-There is a (very tautological) \emph{universal} curve enumeration invariant of complex threefolds.
-This invariant takes values in the group $H^*_c(\cZ(\Cpx_3))$, which is the homology of the double complex
+Let us now sketch the definition of the `universal curve enumeration invariant' and the `Grothendieck group of 1-cycles in complex threefolds' $H^*_c(\cZ/\Cpx_3)$ in which it is valued (a thorough treatment is given in Section \ref{grothendieckdefsec}).
+The reader should keep in mind that this discussion is little more than formal nonsense.
+The content comes later, in the form of our main result computing the Grothendieck group of semi-Fano 1-cycles $H^*_c(\cZ_\semiFano/\Cpx_3)$.

-in which the direct sum is over all (not necessarily proper) families $X\to\Delta^n$ of complex threefolds over a simplex, and $\cZ(X/\Delta^n)$ denotes the space of compact (complex) 1-cycles in the fibers of $X\to\Delta^n$ (a 1-cycle $z\in\cZ(X)$ is a formal non-negative integer linear combination $\sum_im_iC_i$ of compact irreducible 1-dimensional subvarieties).
-If $X$ is a projective threefold and $\beta\in H_2(X)$ is a homology class, then the `universal count' of curves in $X$ in homology class $\beta$ in $H^*_c(\cZ(\Cpx_3))$ is the class of the characteristic function $(\1_\beta:\cZ(X)\to\ZZ)\in H^0_c(\cZ(X))$ of the locus of 1-cycles with total homology class $\beta$ (which is compact since $X$ is projective).
-We call this group $H^*_c(\cZ(\Cpx_3))$ the \emph{Grothendieck group of 1-cycles in complex threefolds}.
+Given a morphism of (reasonable) topological spaces $\pi:W\to B$, we may consider `cohomology of $B$ with coefficients in fiberwise chains rel infinity on $W\to B$', denoted $H_*^\relinfty(W/B)=H^*(W,(W\to B)^*(B\to *)^!\ZZ)$.
+Dually, `homology of $B$ with coefficients in fiberwise compactly supported cochains on $W\to B$' is denoted $H^*_c(W/B)=H^*_c(W,(W\to B)^!(B\to *)^*\ZZ)$.
+These sort of `mixed groups' associated to a map $W\to B$, taking homology in one direction and cohomology in the other, are called `bivariant theories', see for example Fulton--MacPherson \cite{fultonmacphersonbivariant} and Section \ref{bivariantthry} below.

-The chain-level dual $C^*(\Cpx_3,C_*^\relinfty(\cZ))$ of the Grothendieck group of 1-cycles classifies coherent `virtual fundamental' cycles on each relative cycle space $\cZ(X/\Delta^n)$.
-A class in its homology $H^\relinfty_*(\cZ(\Cpx_3))$ is thus a `curve enumeration theory of complex threefolds which is deformation invariant up to coherent homotopy'.
-Such a class determines a homomorphism out of the Grothendieck group.
+Given a (not necessarily proper) family of threefolds $X\to B$, we denote by $\cZ(X/B)\to B$ the space of compact (complex) 1-cycles in the fibers of $X\to B$.
+That is, a point of $\cZ(X/B)$ over $b\in B$ is a finite formal non-negative integer linear combination $z=\sum_im_iC_i$ of compact irreducible 1-dimensional subvarieties $C_i\subseteq X_b$.